Share in the intellectual life at Wellesley.

 Wellesley is the first liberal arts college to join Harvard and MIT's online learning collaborative, edX.
 Wellesley offers several FREE courses online through WellesleyX, accessible to anyone with an internet connection.

 Attend a lecture or performance at the Newhouse Center for the Humanities.

 Download free audio and video presentations of campus lectures on i-Tunes U.

 Come to campus and learn about student research and experiences outside of the classroom.
-At the Tanner Conference on October 29, 2013, students share their internships, international experiences and independent study.
-Students present their scholarly research at the Ruhlman Conference on April 30, 2014.
+At the Tanner Conference in October, students share their internships, international experiences and independent study.
+Students present their scholarly research at the Ruhlman Conference in April.

 For those women who want a Wellesley education at a non-traditional age, learn about the Davis Degree Program.

 You may also find some of these resources useful as you think about your transition as a parent of a Wellesley College student.